The Smurfs (2021 TV series): Broadcast

 It originally premiered in Belgium on April 18, 2021 on La Trois (the RTBF channel), during the Auvio Kids TV (formerly known as OUFtivi programming block.
 The series premiered on Ketnet in Dutch on October 29, 2021.

 In Switzerland, the series premiered on April 25, 2021 on RTS Un, during the RTS Kids programming block.

 In France, the series premiered on May 9, 2021 on the TFOU programming block on TF1, later premiered on Nickelodeon France on January 2, 2023.

 And in Québec from August 28, 2021 in Télé-Québec, under the title Les Schtroumpfs 3D.
 It has also aired on Telemagino.

 In the United States, the series debuted on Nickelodeon on September 10, 2021.
 This series debuted on Nick Jr. on July 10, 2023.

 In Germany, the series premiered on KiKa on April 16, 2022.

 In Japan, the series premiered on April 16, 2022 on NHK Educational TV.

 In the United Kingdom, the show premiered on November 1, 2021 on Nicktoons, with the same English dub.

 In Canada, the show premiered on February 19, 2022 on Family CHRGD before it rebranded on March 1, 2022 into WildBrainTV.

 In Latin America, the series first premiered on Paramount+ on November 1, 2021, then the series premiered on Nickelodeon on November 26, 2021 as an exclusive preview until it officially premiered on February 5, 2022.

-The Indonesian-dubbed version currently airs on RTV since May 2022.
-The Bengali-dubbed version of the series debuted on Duronto TV in Bangladesh on October 30, 2022.
+Since May 2022, the Indonesian-dubbed version of the series currently airs on RTV.
+The Bengali-dubbed version debuted on Duronto TV in Bangladesh on October 30, 2022.